-It’s easy to understand why so many people love summer: going to BBQs, lounging at the beach, reading a book at by pool, going on vacation, the list goes on.
+It’s easy to understand why so many people love summer: going to BBQs, lounging at the beach, reading a book by the pool, going on vacation, the list goes on.
 In the summer, life just seems to slow down a little bit.
 But as life slows down, your energy bill can start creeping up.
 Follow these 6 tips to help reduce your energy bill in the summer.

 - Turn your thermostat up.
 Even just one degree can make a difference.
 And on that note, only cool areas you will be using, and only cool them when you’re home.